giel/nix/doc/MinimalInstallHowTo.md

 Make sure you have a proper git credentials set up.
 Copy ssh keys if needed and setup your username and email for git.

-Decide how what the hostname of the machine will be.
-By default it is `nixos`.
-In the example I will change it to `vmnix01`.
+I use the hostname `vmnix01`.
 All the files with configuration for this `vmnix01` will reside in a directory with the same name.
 And we will start with a copy of the 2 configuration files in this directory.
+From now on all then configuration changes are done here.

     cd ~/git/nix
     mkdir ./hosts/vmnix01
     cp ~/etc/nixos/* ./hosts/vmnix01/

-And in the `vmnix01/configuration.nix` the hostname needs to be changed and the flakes need to be enabled:

-    networking.hostName = "vmnix01"; # Define your hostname.
-    # Enable Flakes and the new command-line tool
-    nix.settings.experimental-features = [ "nix-command" "flakes" ];

-To activate the flakes and the new machine name we need to do a last switch without using flakes.
-We copy the changed configuration to the old location as we cannot pass a config file as a parameter:

-    cd ./hosts/vmnix01/
-    sudo cp ./configuration.nix /etc/nixos/
-    sudo nixos-rebuild switch

-After a reboot we will see a new hostname and we can start with flakes.

 Next the configuration needs to be added to the `flake.nix` file (you can copy the configuration above it and remove some lines):